segmentio/segment-docs/src/engage/content/email/advanced-html-editor.md

 Engage displays any changes you make in a preview screen to the right of your code.
 You can preview your email in both desktop and mobile display.

+Click **Format** at any time to properly indent and format your code in the HTML editor.

 > info ""
-> When you toggle from the HTML Editor to the Visual Editor, Engage may make minor changes to your code formatting.
+> When you toggle from the HTML editor to the visual editor, Engage may make minor changes to your code formatting.
 If Engage re-formats your code, it will not affect the email layout.

 ### Error flagging